-Fluorescent light fixtures through the facility helps conserve electricity, and a transition towards LED lighting will further reduce energy use
+Fluorescent light fixtures throughout the facility help conserve electricity, and a transition toward LED lighting will further reduce energy use.

-Electric golf carts are used for parking and security operations to replace a gasoline powered truck for parking and security operations
+Electric golf carts are used for parking and security operations.

 Purchased and installed a solar array with a grant from Green Mountain Energy.

 Electric hand dryers have been installed in a portion of our public restrooms.

 Several of our larger landscaping beds have been converted to xeriscape beds, using drought-tolerant plant species and crushed granite material instead of plant-based mulch.

 Automatic faucets have been installed in public restrooms to reduce water use.

 Recycling is encouraged among both staff and guests with the placement of regular stations throughout the Aquarium and educational signage.

 TSA staff has long recycled paper, cardboard, and plastic

 Recycling containers are installed in public locations to encourage guests to recycle whenever possible.